UbiquityDotNET/Ubiquity.NET.Versioning/docfx/ReadMe.md

 understand the format of such a thing.

 ### favicon.ico
-This provides the standard web brower icon for the site as a whole.
+This provides the standard web browser icon for the site as a whole.

 ### index.md
 Markdown for the index (Home) of this site.